Welcome to the August edition of your Travel Tea Break!

 From learning the importance of signing up to medicare, how to open a bank account and more, if you’re planning a full-time Aussie escape, this article will tell you everything you need to know.

 Banksy holds a certain power over us Bristolians, having originated here.
-However, no-one can deny that his presence is not prevalent in London, with some of his most famous works to be found in England’s capital.
+However, no-one can deny that his presence is also prevalent in London, with some of his most famous works to be found in England’s capital.

 This month saw a hidden Banksy uncovered that has lain hidden on a disused building site for who knows how long.
 The “Snorting Copper” is due to be put on display to the public in October.